TheMTank/GridUniverse/README.md

 # RL_problems

-Repository created with the goal of developing reinforcement learning algorithms and be able to reproduce experiments for different environments.
-Currently working exclusively on OpenAI gym.
+This repository was created with the goal of developing reinforcement learning algorithms and be able to reproduce experiments for different environments as well as custom environments.
+Currently working exclusively on OpenAI gym and a Gridworld environment made by us.

 ## Example of use
-Currently no example available only a test example is available to check if the environment works correctly.
-You can run it by going to the main directory of the repository and entering the command:
+To test whether OpenAI gym and the atari example works run:

 `python atari_example.py`

 You should see a small window that automatically plays "Space Invaders" if everything is working correctly.

+To run an example of policy and value iteration on our Gridworld environment run:

+`python examples/examples.py`

+To run tests:

+`python tests/tests.py`

 ## Installation

 ### Requirements
 You need to have installed the following packages before starting with the set up of the environment for this project:
-- cmake
-- zlib1g-dev
-- libjpeg-dev
-- xvfb
-- libav-tools
-- xorg-dev
-- libboost-all-dev
-- libsdl2-dev
-- swig
+cmake, zlib1g-dev, libjpeg-dev, xvfb, libav-tools, xorg-dev, libboost-all-dev, libsdl2-dev, swig

-To install them you can follow the explanations given in the official repository: https://github.com/openai/gym#installation
+To install them you can follow the instructions given in the official repository: https://github.com/openai/gym#installation

 If you already have them you can skip this step.
 An explanation on how to set up your virtual environment is given